jxshie/veryrarebot/README.md

 # veryrarebot - General Purpose Discord Bot

-A Discord bot made for
+A Discord bot made just for fun, and something to work on in my free time that involves Java.

 Created with Discord JDA - https://github.com/DV8FromTheWorld/JDA